vorprog/infrastructure/README.md

 - Name Server (NS) and Start of Authority (SOA) records for the domain in AWS Route53.
 - `docker` installed.
 - Local `aws-credentials.ini` file with `[cloud-infrastructure]` profile credentials with appropriate permissions.
+- Local `application-repositories.json` file with desired kubernetes applications to be deployed to the cluster.

 ## Commands